-- Infrastructure and capital facilities improvements for business development
+- Infrastructure, industrial building development, and capital facilities improvements for business development.

 Requirements for completing the annual report and instructions for applying for the Rural County Grant are listed in the resources section below.